 Vegan Puttanesca Without Anchovies Recipe

 Disclaimer: This article may contains affiliate links.
-That means if you click a link and make a purchase, we make a small commission at no extra cost to you.
+That means if you click a link and make a purchase, we may make a small commission.
+As an Amazon Associate we earn from qualifying purchases.
 For more information, see our privacy policy.

 If you’re looking for an easy and flavourful pasta sauce that comes together in the amount of time it takes your pasta to cook, then you’re sure to love this vegan puttanesca sauce without anchovies.
-Hailing from the Campania region of Southern Italy, this sauce usually involves cooking a few anchovies in a tomato sauce with plenty of garlic, capers and black olives.

-However, if you’re looking for an excellent vegan version, then this recipe for puttanesca sauce without anchovies is for you!
-In fact, it’s so true to my typical recipe with a number of anchovy fillets that neither my partner nor I could tell the difference!
+In fact, it’s so true to my typical method of making it (where I put in several anchovy fillets) that neither my partner nor I could tell the difference!

 Vegan Puttenesca Without Anchovies